iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 To start with, I have selected the first episode of the first season of _Psycho-Pass_, which I’ll refer to as S01E01 hereafter.
 The series was produced by [Production I.G](https://www.production-ig.co.jp/) and released in 2012.
 [Wikipedia](https://en.wikipedia.org/wiki/Psycho-Pass) describes it as a ‘cyberpunk psychological thriller’ set in a dystopian 22nd-century Japanese society.

 Without giving too much away, the plot revolves around a police investigation unit that hunts criminals possessing what the series refers to as high ‘crime coefficients’.
-Based on an individual’s crime coefficient, an overarching AI system prescribes a response that could range from stun-and-capture to immediate execution to instant vaporisation.
+Based on an individual’s crime coefficient, an overarching AI system prescribes a mandatory response that ranges from stun-and-capture to immediate execution to instant vaporisation.
 No second chances, no appeals.

-I liken _Psycho-Pass_ to a particularly violent and detailed version of _Ghost in the Shell: Stand-Alone Complex_.
+I liken _Psycho-Pass_ to a particularly violent and graphic version of _Ghost in the Shell: Stand-Alone Complex_.

 Coming back to the topic at hand, I have **two key interests**: the programming aspect (which covers data preparation and processing) and the analysis aspect.